If you're obese, speak to your GP for advice about losing weight safely.

 Follow your doctor's advice about how to take it, and the instructions that come with your medicine.

 Treatment with orlistat should only continue beyond 3 months if you've lost 5% of your body weight.
 It usually starts to affect how you digest fat within 1 to 2 days.

-Taking orlistat with other health conditions
+Orlistat and other health conditions

-If you have type 2 diabetes, it may take you longer to lose weight using orlistat, so your target weight loss after 3 months may therefore be slightly lower.
+If you have type 2 diabetes, it may take you longer to lose weight using orlistat, so your target weight loss after 3 months may be slightly lower.

 Common side effects of orlistat include: